resolve109/study-aws-sa/aws-study-guide.md

   - Protects your VPCs with stateful traffic filtering and intrusion detection
   - Not used for automatically auditing or managing security groups
   - Supports deep packet inspection for advanced filtering
+  - Can replicate on-premises inspection use cases, performing traffic flow inspection and filtering in the AWS environment

 ### AWS WAF (Web Application Firewall)
 - **Key Attach Points**: